-- Request letter.
+- Request letter

-- A filled form
+- A filled up application form

 - A copy of Operation Specifications of Drone.